cyberomin/cyberomin.github.io/_posts/2020-01-28-automating-customer-service.md

 <span style="font-size: 13px">_CRM_</span>

 In the future, this tiny bot that we have built will help us file tickets, customer service ratings(NPS), product reviews, and much more.
 I am super excited about this.
-What started off as an experiment to scratch out own itch is morphing into a tiny little project.
+What started off as an experiment to scratch our own itch is morphing into a tiny little project.
 Who knows, in future, we might turn this into a SaaS product.
 Only time will tell.